WassimAbida/Harold-API/README.md

-Access to labeled data is not always easy to do, for that two possibilities could be made:
+Access to labeled data is not always easy to acheive, for that two possibilities could be take into account:

-- perform data augmentation over a certain data set
+- perform data augmentation over a certain labeled data set
-- unsing the scraping method to download data from web
+- using the scraping method to download data from web

-models as Autoencoders, RBM and DBN (Deep Belief Network : a stack of RBM) are trained via a specific process:
+Models as Autoencoders, RBM and DBN (Deep Belief Network : a stack of RBM) are trained via a specific process:
 First, model is been trained with unsupervised data in order to learn how to match it's input to it's output, in other words to learn how to reconstruct it's input from the hidden code or so-called features.

 Then the model is fine-tuned using labeled data
+This process is called semi-supervised learning.

 Finally model is tested on unseen data in order to measure its accuracy and efficency.